 Students who attain a 3.7 GPA or higher and obtain prior approval from the graduate program director have the option to complete a thesis instead of the ePortfolio.
 Approved students completing a thesis need to start the process at least 9-12 months prior to graduation and will enroll in PRAD 599 as their final course in the quarter they defend their thesis.

-For high-performing College of Communication undergraduates, the combined BA/MA in Public Relations & Advertising (PRAD) program may be an option.
+For high-performing College of Communication undergraduates, the combined bachelor’s + master’s degree program in Public Relations and Advertising (PRAD) may be an option.